An Introduction to Advance Directives

 The Importance of Advance Directives

-Although there is no requirement that you must complete an advance directive, they are very important documents for all patients and especially those with a terminal illness.
+Although there is no requirement that you must complete an advance directive, they are very important documents for all patients especially those with a terminal illness.
 They are also important tools for your loved ones.
 Your advance directive will be able to speak for you in the event you are no longer able to speak for yourself and it will ensure that your healthcare desires are met.

 All content on this website is intended for general informational purposes only and should not be construed as legal advice.
 Before taking any action based on this website or if you have questions regarding the content, you should seek professional advice and consult with your attorney.